+You don't need a rain barrel kit to conserve water!
 Start by using your drill to create a hole near the bottom of your barrel.
 This is where you'll insert your spigot.
 Use a drill bit that's a little smaller than or the same size as the spigot.

-Here's a hint: Don't create a hole that's too low -- you'll want to leave space underneath to fill your watering can.
+Rain Barrel Hint: Don't create a hole that's too low -- you'll want to leave space underneath to fill your watering can.